Product Distribution Models

 When conducting user research for an internal product, you’re essentially taking a census of the population.
 Given that there is only one customer - the hiring organization - you only have to focus on that one customer.

-User research for internal products is fascinating, because you’re working with a user population who is entirely captive as an audience.
+User research for internal products is fascinating, because you’re working with a user population that is entirely captive as an audience.

 After all, since everyone is a colleague within the same organization, you already have strong context on your users’ values, mental models, goals, and contexts.